Leamsi9/ismaelvelasco.dev/cl5uck7j204t8kunvaxuf8ip8.md

 The talk explores how to apply this framework, how to measure, monitor and prioritise your technical debt, how and when to manage, fix it or replace it, and how to make the business case for investing in addressing it.

-I would greatly appreciate any feedback, as it will better prepare me for the workshop
+I would greatly appreciate any feedback, as it will better prepare me for the workshop!